tridha21/OtakuParadise/README.md

-# OtakuParadise
+# 🎌 OtakuParadise

-A vibrant and visually engaging web application for anime fashion enthusiasts, featuring a stylish UI breathing and interactive product displays.
+OtakuParadise is an e-commerce platform created for anime lovers to explore, discover, and purchase high-quality anime merchandise.
+Whether you're looking for limited-edition action figures, stylish accessories, or collectibles to showcase that you are an Otaku.